thiagokokada/retrobreaker/README.md

 Select the desired difficult on main activity (this selected difficult is stored so you don't need to change again on the next time you play) and press "New Game" button to start a new game.
 Pressing any part of the screen start moving the ball.
 The paddle is controlled by moving your finger on screen (on any place, you don't need to actually press the paddle).

-When the game is over you have a option to return to the previous screen (in this case, the main activity) or to start a new game.
+When the game is over you have the option to return to the previous screen (in this case, the main activity) or to start a new game.

 If you exit the application the game is paused automatically.
 You don't need to press anything.

 ## Use the source, Luke!

 This game was made on [Android Developer Tools](https://developer.android.com/tools/index.html), so it's easier to simple import this code on your Eclipse workspace.
 Just go to ```File->Import->Android->Existing Android Code Into Workspace``` or, if the EGit plug-in installed, ```File->Import->Git->Projects from Git``` and point the URI from this Git repository.
-You need Android SDK 4.4.2, since the application does use newer funcionality when it makes sense (like [Holo theme](https://developer.android.com/design/style/themes.html) and [immersive mode](https://developer.android.com/training/system-ui/immersive.html)).
+You need Android SDK 4.4.2, since the application does use newer funcionality when it makes sense (like [Holo theme](https://developer.android.com/design/style/themes.html) and [Immersive mode](https://developer.android.com/training/system-ui/immersive.html)).

 The code is organized in the following way: